cdycdr/MsgBox/Readme.txt

 Change History:

+- 2015-07-29
+  There are breaking changes in the way a Window Chrome is themed in WPF between .Net Version 4.0 and .Net Version 4.5.
+Namely:
+  - The System.Windows.Shell.DLL is integrated into the PresentationFramework assembly (see code changes in this branch for more details).

 - Extracted service locator into separate ServiceLocator project and re-designed interface (small breaking change that should be easy to repair see difference in demo programs)